-Since late August 2016, the FAA has required that all drones that weigh more than 0.55 pounds (250 grams) must be registered if that drone is to be used for commercial purposes (flown under the Part 107 regulations).
-Prior to a US federal court decision in May 2017, drones in this weight category that would not be used commercially also had to be registered, but then the rules were changed so that only those intended to be flown for commercial purposes had to be registered.
+The FAA has requires that all drones that weigh more than 0.55 pounds (250 grams) must be registered.
 Below are answers to some common questions about drone registration, as well as links to the FAA drone registration process.

 What drones need to be registered?

-In the US, drones that weigh more than 0.55 pounds (250 grams) must be registered if they are to be flown for commercial purposes under Part 107 regulations.
+In the US, drones that weigh more than 0.55 pounds (250 grams) must be registered.
 There are actually several types of drone registration that depend on several factors:

 - Weight: Drones that weigh between 0.55 pounds (250 grams) and 55 pounds (25 kg) can be registered through an online FAA drone registration process.
 Heavier drones must use a different process.

 - Ownership: Certain kinds of drone ownership require a different registration process.

 - Location: Drones that will operate outside of the US, even those weighing between 0.55 and 55 pounds, will also use a process different from those that are operated domestically.

 Who can register a drone?